The language of wine and its misuse

 Let’s go with the etymology to see if it clarifies it for us.
 As highlighted by Corominas, in his Critical Etymological Dictionary and followed by the RAE Dictionary, autochthonous is an adjective that comes from the French autochtone, taken from the Latin atochthony, from the Greek atochthony meaning from the same land.
 We are already off to a bad start because it is a Gallicism that already appears in French in 1560 and in the Academy of Language since 1884.
 If it came directly from Latin in Spanish it would be written autóctone.
 In Portuguese, Italian or Catalan it would also be a Gallicism.

 The second meaning of the R.A.E.
 Dictionary defines autochthonous: “born or originating in the same place where it is found”.
-With synonyms such as natural, native, original, native, indigenous, aboriginal, vernacular and antonyms such as foreigner, stranger, foreigner.
-The definition is cryptic in itself because it does not delimit or specify whether it is native to a people, a region, a city, a region, a country or a continent.
+With synonyms such as natural, native, original, native, indigenous, aboriginal, vernacular and antonyms such as foreigner, stranger.
+The definition is cryptic in itself because it does not delimit or specify whether it is native to a people, a region, a city, a country or a continent.
 The problem is mainly semantic and conceptual.
 The term endemic acts almost as a synonym or related idea.
 It refers to “specific and exclusive to certain localities or regions”.

 Who decides what is autochthonous and what criteria are taken into account?
 How long is it necessary to acquire the certificate of autochthonous authenticity, can it only be considered to have been generated in a single place or in several, does its origin have to be specified or is it sufficient that it has adapted and taken root?